nuls-io/devsite/docs/Guide/g_create_node_checklist.md

 1. Agent account - the agent account contains the nuls required to initiate the SCO, which is 20,000 nuls. ***
-2. Rewards account - he rewards account will contain the income from your node, so it is currently empty.
+2. Rewards account - the rewards account will contain the income from your node, so it is currently empty.
 3. Package account -  sometimes called packer.
 Every time a block is “packed” it must be signed.
 The package account is used to do that.
 Notice the package account has a different password.
 When we install your SCO on the main net it will have a tough password, but for test it has a default password.